 The trailer comfortably seats two kids of up to 100 lb. with a shoulder room to spare.
 The seats are supported, so they will not sag and bounce all over the place.
 Before each ride, make sure to fasten the five-point harness for added safety.

-Thule Coaster XT weighs 26 lb., which is pretty good at this price range and should not be a problem for any parent to lift out of the trunk.
+This Thule bike trailer weighs 26 lb., which is pretty good at this price range and should not be a problem for any parent to lift out of the trunk.

 This trailer rolls on extra-durable metal 16″ wheels that come with a parking brake as well, so you can securely lock them in place when you want to make a stop.